whitypig/elscreen-workspace/README.md

 switch between them with real ease.

 ## Workspace
-By the way, Workspace here means a group of screens.
-Each Workspace has an index starting from 0.
+Workspace here means a group of screens.
+Each workspace has an index starting from 0.
 Also, you can give each of them a name.
-These information is saved to file (`elscreen-persist-file`), the next time you start emacs, all the workspaces and buffers are restored.
+These information is saved to file (`elscreen-persist-file`), so the next time you start emacs, all the workspaces are restored.

 Imagine.
 Create a workspace and name it project1, open lots of project1 buffers there, then create another workspace, name it